jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

 (3) In any proceedings before the Tribunal in which the validity of a notice under subsection (2) is in issue, the question of when the tenant ceased to be eligible to be a tenant under the tenancy is a question of fact to be determined by the Tribunal.

 ### 53B Special provisions for notice terminating social housing tenancies
-(1) The landlord under a periodic tenancy may terminate the tenancy by giving at least 90 days’ notice if— (a) the tenancy—
-    (i) was granted before 14 April 2014 and is a tenancy of Kāinga Ora housing; or (ii) was granted as a tenancy of social housing to a tenant assessed under the Public and Community Housing Management Act 1992 as eligible to be allocated social housing; but
-  (b) following the grant of the tenancy,—
-    (i) the social housing provider is notified under section 103 of that Act that the tenant is no longer eligible for social housing; or
-    (ii) in the case of community housing, the community housing provider ceases to be a registered community housing provider; or
-    (iii) the social housing provider requires the tenant to transfer to different social housing provided by that provider, and the provider considers that—
-      (A) the transfer is necessary or desirable for any reason; and (B) the other housing is appropriate for the tenant’s housing needs as most recently assessed (regardless of when that assessment took place).
-(2) In this section,—
-  - **agency** , , , , , , and have the meanings given to them by section 2(1) of the Public and Community Housing Management Act 1992
-  - **as most recently assessed** means—
-    (a) as most recently assessed by the agency and notified to the provider under section 103 of the Public and Community Housing Management Act 1992; or
-    (b) if there has been no such assessment and notification under that section in relation to the tenant, as most recently assessed by HNZ
-  - **HNZ** has the meaning that it had under section 2(1) of the Public and Community Housing Management Act 1992 as in force on 13 April 2014.
+[Repealed]

-### 54 Tribunal may declare retaliatory notice of no effect
+### 54 Tribunal may declare notice retaliatory
-(1) Within 28 working days after receipt of a notice terminating the tenancy, being a notice that complies with the requirements of section 51 (or, in the case of a boarding house tenancy, section 66U), the tenant may apply to the Tribunal for an order declaring that the notice is of no effect on the ground that, in giving the notice, the landlord was motivated wholly or partly by the exercise or proposed exercise by the tenant of any right, power, authority, or remedy conferred on the tenant by the tenancy agreement or by this or any other Act or any complaint by the tenant against the landlord relating to the tenancy.
+(1) This section applies in relation to a notice given by a landlord terminating the tenancy, being a notice that complies with the requirements of section 51 (or, in the case of a boarding house tenancy, section 66U).
+(2) The tenant may apply to the Tribunal for an order declaring that the notice was retaliatory on either or both of the following grounds:
+  (a) that, in giving the notice, the landlord was motivated wholly or partly by the exercise or proposed exercise by the tenant of any right, power, authority, or remedy conferred on the tenant by the tenancy agreement or by this or any other Act or any complaint by the tenant against the landlord relating to the tenancy:
+  (b) that, in giving the notice, the landlord was motivated wholly or partly by the exercise or performance, or proposed exercise or performance, by the chief executive or any other person of any power or function conferred on the person under this or any other Act in respect of the tenancy or premises.
+(3) If the tenant makes the application within 28 working days after receiving the termination notice, the tenant may at the same time apply for an order declaring the notice to be of no effect.
+(4) If the Tribunal is satisfied that either or both of the grounds in subsection (2) apply, the Tribunal must declare the notice to be retaliatory and, if an order is applied for under subsection (3), of no effect.
-(2) If, on any such application, the Tribunal is satisfied that the landlord was so motivated in giving the notice, it shall declare the notice to be of no effect unless the Tribunal is satisfied that the purported exercise by the tenant of any such right, power, authority, or remedy, or the making by the tenant of any such complaint, was or would be vexatious or frivolous to such an extent that the landlord was justified in giving the notice.
+(5) However, the Tribunal need not declare the notice to be retaliatory and of no effect if the Tribunal is satisfied that, in the case of subsection (2)﻿(a), the purported exercise by the tenant of any such right, power, authority, or remedy, or the making by the tenant of any such complaint, was or would be vexatious or frivolous to such an extent that the landlord was justified in giving the notice.
-(3) The giving of a notice terminating a tenancy is an unlawful act if the notice is declared under subsection (2) to be of no effect.
+(6) The giving of a notice terminating a tenancy is an unlawful act if the notice is declared under subsection (4) to be retaliatory.

 ### 55 Termination on non-payment of rent, damage, or assault
 (1) Subject to subsection (2), on any application made to it under this section by the landlord, the Tribunal shall make an order terminating the tenancy if the Tribunal is satisfied that—
   (a) the rent was, at the date on which the application was filed under section 86, at least 21 days in arrear; or (aa) the tenancy is a periodic tenancy and—
-    (i) on 3 separate occasions within a 90-day period the rent has been at least 5 working days in arrear; and (ii) on each occasion the landlord gave the tenant written notice advising the tenant of the arrear, the dates for which rent was overdue, the amount or amounts of overdue rent, and the tenant’s right to make an application to the Tribunal challenging the notice (see sections 77(1) and 78(1)﻿(a) regarding the Tribunal); and
+    (i) on 3 separate occasions within a 90-day period an amount of rent has been owing for at least 5 working days after the date on which it was due under the tenancy agreement; and
+    (ii) on each occasion the landlord gave the tenant written notice advising the tenant of the overdue rent, the dates for which rent was overdue, the amount of overdue rent, and the tenant’s right to make an application to the Tribunal challenging the notice (see sections 77(1) and 78(1)﻿(a) regarding the Tribunal); and
     (iii) each notice stated how many other notices (if any) the landlord had given the tenant under this paragraph in relation to the same tenancy and 90-day period; and
     (iv) the landlord’s application to the Tribunal was made within 28 days after the landlord gave the third notice; or (b) the tenant has caused, or has permitted any other person to cause, or has threatened to cause, substantial damage to the premises; or